 Central Vermont Medical Center is committed to providing every woman her recommended mammograms.
 CVMC’s Patient Navigator works with women who have insurance or financial challenges to find the best way to get their mammograms paid for.

 If You Have Health insurance

 If you have health insurance, we will bill your insurance company:

-- At the Central Vermont Medical Center we offer the latest technology of 3D/Tomosynthesis Breast Imaging.
+- At Central Vermont Medical Center, we offer the latest technology of 3D/Tomosynthesis Breast Imaging.
 Our standard of care is to provide you with the most effective imaging; therefore we perform 3D/Tomosynthesis exams unless otherwise notified by the patient.
 Currently not all insurance companies are covering the full cost of 3D/Tomosynthesis imaging, which can leave you with an out-of-pocket charge of about $160.00.

 - If your insurance company does not cover 3D/Tomosynthesis breast imaging we still offer the Standard 2D Breast Imaging upon request.
 All insurance companies must cover the full cost of a Standard 2D Routine Mammogram, with a co-payment from you of no more than $25.00, according to Vermont law.
 The required full coverage of Standard 2D Mammograms applies to annual screening mammograms for women 40 or older and to mammograms recommended by a healthcare provider for women under 40.